Indonesian cleric gets 4 years for concealing COVID-19 test

 Shihab’s presence at gatherings attracted large crowds, with many ignoring physical distancing and failing to wear masks.

-Judges also sentenced a two years’ imprisonment for Shihab’s son-in-law, Hanif Alatas, for being an accessory in the crime.
-Prosecutors had sought a six-year prison term for Shihab and a two-year for Alatas.
+Judges also sentenced Shihab’s son-in-law, Hanif Alatas, to two years’ imprisonment for being an accessory in the crime.
+Prosecutors had sought a six-year prison term for Shihab and a two-year sentence for Alatas.
 Ummi Hospital director Andi Tatat is being tried separately.

-Shihab said on Thursday that he rejected the verdict and would appeal.

 He said he was the victim of political persecution because of his strong opposition to the former Christian governor of Jakarta, an ally of President Joko Widodo, who was imprisoned on charges of blasphemy.